alteryx/featuretools/docs/source/ecosystem.rst

 `Predict NHL playoff matches`_
 ==============================
-- Many users of Kaggler are eager to use Featuretools to improve their model performance.
+- Many users of Kaggle are eager to use Featuretools to improve their model performance.
 In this blog post, a Kaggle user takes a NHL dataset containing game information, and uses Featuretools to create a model.

 .. _`Predict NHL playoff matches`: https://towardsdatascience.com/automated-feature-engineering-for-predictive-modeling-d8c9fa4e478b